 Oftentimes the assets were acquired with money that was earned or generated from money earned before becoming a Legal Permanent Resident.

-Threshold Question: Are You a U.S. Citizen or Long Term Resident?
+Are You a U.S. Citizen or Long Term Resident?

 Expatriation tax provisions apply to U.S. citizens who have relinquished their citizenship and long-term residents who have ended their residency (expatriated).